Buying

 Share This Post:

-When it comes to renting versus owning a home in a city like Toronto, several questions have been posed in regards to Millennials.
-Are Millennials really opting out of home ownership based on philosophical principles, or is this an affordability issue?
+When it comes to renting versus owning a home in a city like Toronto, several questions have been posed in regards to Millennials and Generation Z. Are younger people really opting out of home ownership based on philosophical principles, or is this an affordability issue?

-Home ownership among Millennials seems to be down compared to previous generations.
+Home ownership among young adults seems to be down compared to previous generations.
 Some have attributed this trend to this cohort’s opposition to owning big-ticket items versus experience-driven purchases.
 Others believe that the cause is affordability.

 From a strict “cash-flow” perspective, renting may appear cheaper in the short term.
 However, the reality is that approximately 50% of a mortgage payment goes to repay principal – a forced savings.
 This means that in the end, renters may not be able to save the amount that buyers do.